Xarlitos/ChurchSearch/README.md

 Aplikacja umożliwia wyszukiwanie kościołów w określonym mieście za pomocą Google Places API.
 Użytkownik podaje nazwę miasta, a aplikacja korzysta z API Google, aby zwrócić listę dostępnych kościołów w tej lokalizacji.
 Wyniki wyszukiwania zawierają szczegóły takie jak nazwa kościoła, adres, oraz dane kontaktowe, jeśli są dostępne.
 Aplikacja ma na celu ułatwienie znalezienia kościołów w danym obszarze, wspierając użytkowników w planowaniu odwiedzin i wydarzeń religijnych.

-# Used Technologies

-- **React** – A JavaScript library used for building user interfaces, especially for single-page applications (SPA).
-It enables the creation of dynamic and interactive web pages.
-- **Vite** – A build tool for JavaScript applications that provides fast compilation and Hot Module Replacement (HMR) for development.
-- **TypeScript** – A superset of JavaScript that provides static typing, enabling better tooling and easier debugging.
-- **Google API** – Various Google services, such as the Google Maps API or others, used to integrate Google features into the application.
-- **Docker Compose** – Used for containerizing the application, ensuring easy deployment and scalability across different environments.
-- **Git** – Version control system used for managing the source code and collaboration within the team.
-- **Nginx** – A web server and reverse proxy used to serve the application and handle HTTPS traffic in production environments.
-- **OpenSSL** – Ensures secure communication through HTTPS, especially in production environments, by encrypting data in transit.
-- **WSL2** – Windows Subsystem for Linux 2, used for running Linux-based applications and tools on Windows, improving development workflow with Linux environments.

 # Run project
 ## ENV
  - Generating your API key and paste in '.env.example'